 A Level Media Studies

 Radio, Sound, Marketing, TV, Film... the media frenzy goes on.
 Read all about it now and click below for more.
-A Level Media Studies is a two year course and a dynamic and fast-moving subject that helps students understand the most influential aspect of modern life - the mass media in all its forms.
+Media studies at Runshaw College is a dynamic and fast-moving subject that helps students understand the most influential aspect of modern life - the mass media in all its forms.
+Our students develop critical thinking skills and twothirds of all Runshaw Media students can expect to achieve an A or B grade.

 - Course Information